2013 BMW X1 Performance

 Acceleration and Power

 There are two powertrain options available with the BMW X1.
-Standard on 28i models is a 2.0-liter turbocharged inline four-cylinder engine that makes 240 horsepower.
+Standard on 28i models is a turbocharged 2.0-liter four-cylinder engine that makes 240 horsepower.
 It’s paired with an eight-speed automatic transmission.
 Rear-wheel drive is standard, but opting for the xDrive28i model gets you all-wheel drive.
-The xDrive35i has a turbocharged 3.0-liter inline six-cylinder engine that makes 300 horsepower.
+The xDrive35i has a turbocharged 3.0-liter six-cylinder engine that makes 300 horsepower.
 It comes with a six-speed automatic transmission and all-wheel drive.
 All X1 models use premium fuel, and their fuel economy ratings are good for the class.
 The base model averages 24/34 mpg city/highway, according to the EPA, while xDrive35i models average 18/27 mpg.